The Peterson Team

 Marama Christie – Purchasing Manager

-Rachel is actually Chris’ older sister but we won’t hold that against her!
-Another local lass who spent a good many years of her life with the local fishing goods manufacturer, Kilwell Sports.
-After a brief stint in Australia with her grown daughter, Rachel returned to the greener hills of Rotorua and her fabulous partner Tony in 2014 – it may have helped that he is a great fisherman too!
+Rachel is Chris Browne’s older sister.
+She’s a local lass who spent a good many years of her life with the local fishing goods manufacturer, Kilwell Sports.
+After a brief stint in Australia with her grown daughter, Rachel returned to the greener hills of Rotorua and her fabulous partner Tony in 2014 – it may have helped that he is a great fisherman!

 Layla Robinson – Marketing Manager